 The Alternative to Cashing Out?

 As opposed to cashing out, you are likely to find there is better value in ‘laying’ your bet at an exchange.
 In our very initial example, the bookmaker was offering odds of 5/4 on Leeds to win the game and we were expecting a cash out figure of £24 in the circumstances.
-This amount includes our stake so we would be looking at a profit of £14.
+This amount includes our stake so we would be looking at a net win of £14.
 Rather than taking this amount though, what we could do is bet against Leeds winning and potentially gain a little more money.

 Odds at the exchanges tend to be very close with what are available at the bookies (if not better) so in this instance, we could realistically place a ‘lay’ bet against Leeds winning with a £33.33 liability.
 As we are betting against an outcome of 5/4, this means if successful, we would be paid out at odds of 4/5, meaning a total return of £60.
 So, this would leave us with two situations.
-Remember that initially we would be offered a cash out figure of £24, meaning £14 profit from our original stake.
+Remember that initially we would be offered a cash out figure of £24, meaning £14 net win from our original stake.

 The Limitation to ‘Laying’